mackadamian/mailbeez-documentation/pages/03.documentation/01.basics/03.installation/18.basic-installation-zen-cart-1-3-x/default.en.md

 ```

-copy following file and folder to your catalog-directory (where your index.php is located)
+In the mailbeez_installer-v3.xx fileset, navigate to the catalog folder, then copy the following file and folder to your root zen-cart directory (where your index.php is located).

 ```bash
 mailhive (folder)